The British Society of Aesthetics Annual Conference

 4. An indication of where you would be traveling from.
 (This is for the purpose of financial estimates relating to travel only; it will not be taken into account in awarding funding.)

-The deadline for applications will be announced in 2024.
-Successful awardees will be notified by mid-August.
+The deadline for applications is WEDNESDAY 31 JULY 2024.
+Successful awardees will be notified in early August.

 For questions about the application process or anything else, please send an email to the BSA Manager at admin@british-aesthetics.org